nih-cfde/training-and-engagement/docs/General-Tools/UNIX/find.md

 ### `grep`

 A lot of the time we want to know if a file contains what we expect.
-A useful thing to do is to be able to **search the contents of files** for a particular string of characters you would like to find.
+A useful thing to do is **search the contents of files** for a particular string of characters you would like to find.
 We can use the file pattern searcher `grep` to find things.

 The `MiSeq/` directory contains many of the sequence files ending in`.fastq`.
 We expect these files to contain information in a particular format throughout the file with four lines of information for each sequence string.
-Looking through a million-line file using less will take a long time.
+Looking through a million-line file using `less` would take a long time.
 Rather than manually looking at the whole file, we can print only a portion of the file's contents to standard output.

-Let's say you'd like to find the sequence `CATTAG` in your MiSeq files.
+Let's say you would like to find the sequence `CATTAG` in your MiSeq files.
 We can use the function `grep` to search for  `CATTAG` in one or all of the fastq files located in our current working directory.

 ```
 grep CATTAG F3D0_S188_L001_R2_001.fastq